-- You cannot activate a software version as long as a IBM Db2 Analytics Accelerator Console window is open.
+• You cannot activate a software version as long as a IBM Db2 Analytics Accelerator Console window is open.
 Therefore, close all console windows.
+You can check if there are any open console windows, and, if necessary, close these windows by following these steps:

+IBM Db2 Analytics Accelerator Studio Open the appropriate Accelerator view.
+Scroll down to the Tables section and click List Tasks .
+3. Cancel all active console tasks from the List Tasks window.

-If you are not sure whether there are any open console windows, click List Tasks in the relevant Accelerator view of IBM Db2 Analytics Accelerator Studio and cancel all active console tasks from the List Tasks window. - If incremental updates are enabled, stop these for each Db2 subsystem connected to the accelerator.
-To do this from IBM Db2 Analytics Accelerator Studio: - 1.
-In the Administration Explorer window, open the Accelerators folder. - 2.
-Select a relevant connection and open its Accelerator view. - 3.
-In the header section of the Accelerator view, look for Replication: and click Stop. - 4.
-Repeat the preceding steps for each Db2 subsystem connection to the same accelerator.
+IBM Data Server Manager Select the appropriate accelerator (row) in the Accelerator view.
+2. Click Manage .
+3. Click List Tasks .
+4. Cancel all active console tasks from the List Tasks window.

+• If incremental updates are enabled, stop these for each Db2 subsystem connected to the accelerator.
+To do this from your administration client:

+IBM Db2 Analytics Accelerator Studio In the Administration Explorer, select the Accelerators folder.
+In the Object List Editor , double-click an accelerator name to open the corresponding Accelerator view.
+3. In the header section of the Accelerator view, look for Replication: and click Stop .
+4. Repeat the preceding steps for each Db2 subsystem connection to the same accelerator.
+IBM Data Server Manager 1.
+Click in the upper left.
+2. Select ADMINISTER > Accelerators.
+3. In the list of accelerators, select the name of the accelerator (row).
+4. In the lower half of the window, locate the Replication section and click the Stop button next to the Replication Status .
+5. Repeat the preceding steps for each Db2 subsystem connection to the same accelerator.